Autodesk/maya-usd/doc/codingGuidelines.md

 # e.g for options names
 option(BUILD_USDMAYA_SCHEMAS "Build optional schemas."
 ON) option(BUILD_TESTS "Build tests."
-ON) option(BUILD_HDMAYA "Build the Maya-To-Hydra plugin and scene delegate."
+ON) option(BUILD_MAYAHYDRALIB "Build the Maya-To-Hydra plugin and scene delegate."
 ON)
 ```

 3. Use upper_case for Custom variables